Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 • Incoming Message Rates - By Type: A section that breaks down the overall incoming message rates into rates for Direct, Persistent, and Non-Persistent messages.

-• In Direct Rate: A Query Value widget that shows the current incoming rate (messages per second) of Direct messages.
+• Last In Direct Rate: A query value widget that shows the last incoming rate (messages per second) of Direct messages.

 • Incoming Direct Message Rate (msgs/sec): A Timeseries widget with a graph that shows the incoming rate (messages per second) of Direct messages.
 The graph shows the numbers over the selected time interval.

-• In Persistent Rate: A Query Value widget that shows the incoming rate (messages per second) of Persistent messages.
+• Last In Persistent Rate: A query value widget that shows the last incoming rate (messages per second) of Persistent messages.

 • Incoming Persistent Message Rate (msgs/sec): A Timeseries widget with a graph that shows incoming rate (messages per second) of Persistent messages.
 The graph shows the numbers over the selected time interval.

-• In Non-Persistent: A Query Value widget that shows the incoming rate (messages per second) of Non-Persistent messages.
+• Last In Non-Persistent: A query value widget that shows the last incoming rate (messages per second) of Non-Persistent messages.

 • Incoming Non-Persistent Message Rate (msgs/sec): A Timeseries widget with a graph that shows incoming rate (messages per second) of Non-Persistent messages.
 The graph shows the numbers over the selected time interval.